Benedetta (film): Plot

 Humiliated, Christina jumps to her death from the roof of the convent.
 As a plague begins to ravage the countryside, Benedetta has a vision that Pescia will be spared and orders the abbey closed to prevent infection.
 Felicita secretly travels to Florence to report Benedetta's sexual indiscretions to the local papal nuncio.
 Meanwhile, Benedetta suddenly dies of unknown causes.

 Shortly after Felicita returns to the abbey with the nuncio, Benedetta revives, saying that she was in heaven and has seen the fates of all those present.
 The nuncio, as representative of the pope, opens a court of inquiry into Benedetta's conduct.
-Bartolomea initially denies any sexual involvement with Benedetta, but after being tortured by the nuncio's men, she ultimately confesses the truth, leading the nuncio to the wooden dildo hidden in a bible.
+Bartolomea initially denies any sexual involvement with Benedetta, but after being tortured by the nuncio's men, she ultimately confesses the truth, leading the nuncio to the wooden dildo hidden in a cutout section of a large book.
 He has Benedetta arrested; speaking in a male voice again, she lashes out at those who persecute her, announcing that the nuncio will soon fall ill.
 The nuncio discovers that Felicita has the plague and orders her condition to be hidden.
 Bartolomea is expelled from the abbey.

 In the town square, before she is to be executed, Benedetta reveals new stigmata and, speaking in a male voice, announces that the Angel of Death approaches.
 Felicita, revealing her disease, blames the nuncio for bringing the plague to Pescia.
 Chaos ensues as the townspeople prevent the nuncio's men from burning Benedetta at the stake.
 Bartolomea unties Benedetta, discovering a bloody potsherd at her feet.
 The nuncio is killed by an angry mob, Benedetta and Bartolomea flee the town, and Felicita self-immolates on the fire lit for Benedetta's execution.

 In an abandoned stable outside of town, after spending the night with Bartolomea, Benedetta insists that she must return to the convent.
 Bartolomea begs her to stay and tries to get her to admit that she faked her stigmata, but Benedetta refuses and instead heads back towards Pescia.

-A title card reveals that Benedetta lived in the abbey until her death at the age of 70, and that the plague spared Pescia.
+An epilogue reveals that Benedetta lived in the abbey until her death at the age of 70, and that the plague spared Pescia.